Winvale Blog

 3. Requested by an authorized submitter.
 If Military Services or federal/civil agency recognize an NSN is needed, they can request it.

 It’s important to note that manufacturers and resellers (that includes GSA contractors), do not have the authority to request an NSN.
-Private industries can’t just submit their CAGE code and part number to the DLA to be added to the NSN or request an NSN.
+Private industries can’t just submit their Commercial ad Government Entity Code (CAGE) Code and part number to the DLA to be added to the NSN or request an NSN.
 They must be sponsored by one of the authorized submitters listed below:

 • DoD Component